Hawaii Island Festival of Birds - Ha'Akula Manu

 Big Island Nature Events - October 2019 - Festival of Birds

 Hawaii is a paradise on many levels, and it’s no exception when it comes to birding.
-The Hawaii Island Festival of Birds, known as Ha’akula Manu, offers the perfect opportunity to experience the island’s avian diversity while helping to support the conservation efforts of the Hawaii Wildlife Center and the Hawaii Island Coast to Coast Birding Trail.
+The Hawaii Island Festival of Birds, held on October 25 - 28, 2019, known as Ha’akula Manu, offers the perfect opportunity to experience the island’s avian diversity while helping to support the conservation efforts of the Hawaii Wildlife Center and the Hawaii Island Coast to Coast Birding Trail.
 If you’re looking for great Hawaiian island events, consider this unique ecological tour!

 Hawaii Wildlife Center

 The HWC is a non-profit regional organization dedicated to preserving and rehabilitating Hawaii's unique wildlife population.
 The center conducts research and provides critical training for disaster response and wildlife recovery.
 Its public outreach and education programs are central to promoting its mission to create a sustainable environment in which native species thrive.